upxlabs/magic-buttons-sketch-plugin/README.md

 Inside Sketch:

 1 - First select the symbol you want to relabel and press a keyboard command <b>(cmd + shift + m)</b>.
-<b>It just work with symbols!</b>
+<b>It just works with symbols!</b>

-2 - The the prompt will open, type in the new desired label and hit enter.
+2 - The prompt will open, type in the new desired label and hit enter.

 3 - Magical!
 The button is going to be automatically resized to fit the new text with padding settings preserved as you defined in the symbol.